adamlu123/adamlu123.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I currently work as an applied scientist at Microsoft.
-I obtained my PhD degree at UC Irvine, adviser: Pierre Baldi.
+I currently work as an applied scientist at Microsoft Bing.
+I received my PhD degree at UC Irvine, advisor: Pierre Baldi.

 My research work is on probabilistic deep learning, scalable machine learning algorithm with applications to neural network model efficiency, image processing, and natural language processing.

+(This site is under construction)
 <!---
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.